savonet/book/language.md

    the stream (a _stream generator_),
 4. _instantiation_: the sources are created and checked to be infallible where required,
-5. _execution_ of the stream generator to actually produce audio.
+5. _execution_: we run the stream generator to actually produce audio.

-The two last phases can be resumed by the following fact: Liquidsoap is a _stream generator generator_, it generates stream generators.
+The two last phases can be resumed by the following fact: Liquidsoap is a _stream generator generator_, it generates stream generators (sic).

-In order to illustrate this fact, consider the following script (don't worry if you don't understand all the details for now, it uses concepts which are detailed below):
+In order to illustrate this fact, consider the following script (don't worry if you don't understand all the details for now, it uses concepts which will be detailed below):

 ```{.liquidsoap include="liq/chord.liq" from=1}
 ```

-This script should be thought of as a way to describe how to generate a stream generator.
-Namely, in order to construct the stream generator, Liquidsoap will execute the function `list.map`{.liquidsoap} which will produce the list obtained by applying the function `note`{.liquidsoap} on each elements of the list and, in turn, this function will be replaced by its definition, which consists of a `sine` generator.
+Let us explain how this script should be thought of as a way of describing how to generate a stream generator.
+In order to construct the stream generator, Liquidsoap will execute the function `list.map`{.liquidsoap} which will produce the list obtained by applying the function `note`{.liquidsoap} on each elements of the list and, in turn, this function will be replaced by its definition, which consists of a `sine` generator.
 The execution of the script will act as if Liquidsoap successively replaced the second line by

 ```{.liquidsoap}